Test Entry - Detail

 Collection Requirements

-Container: Acid Citrate Dextrose (ACD),
+Container: Acid Citrate Dextrose (ACD), or, Buccal Swab (BUCCAL),

 Sample Type: See container